 Additionally, eight franchises have made it to at least one Super Bowl without ever winning.
 Here are those teams, along with their record in the final game of the year:

 The same two teams have squared off in consecutive years just once in Super Bowl history.
 That took place in 1992 and 1993 when the Dallas Cowboys played the Buffalo Bills, with the former winning both times.
 However, there have been some other matchups that have taken place more than once, albeit in nonconsecutive years:

-The 2020 edition will be Super Bowl LIV on Feb.
-2, 2020, at Hard Rock Stadium in Miami Gardens, FL, and broadcast on Fox.
+The 2021 edition will be Super Bowl LV on Feb.
+7, 2020, at Raymond James Stadium in Tampa, FL, and broadcast on CBS.

-The venue is hosting the Super Bowl for the sixth time.
-The last one was Super Bowl XLIV in 2010, when the New Orleans Saints defeated the Indianapolis Colts.
-The stadium was known as Sun Life Stadium at that time.
+The venue is hosting the Super Bowl for the third time.
+The last one was Super Bowl XLIII in 2009, when the Pittsburgh Steelers defeated the Arizona Cardinals 27-23.

 At the top of the list with six rings is Tom Brady of the New England Patriots.
 Charles Haley is next with five rings, two with the San Francisco 49ers and three with the Dallas Cowboys.

 The New England Patriots and Denver Broncos are tied for the most with five Super Bowl losses.